webtrackerxy/app-control-iot-ros2/ros2/README.md

 ros2 run demo_nodes_cpp listener
 ```

-You will see the message sending fro talker to listener.
+You will see the messages sending from the talker to the listener.

 ### B. Setup and Installation